ceebeeaka89/Coffee-Shop_Database_system/README.md

 # Project Background
 The project was to create a drink shop application, that store orders by customers, couriers delivering the product and products sold in the drinks shop.This project provides a simple command-line interface to manage products, couriers, and orders for a store.
-It allows users to perform CRUD (Create, Read, Update, Delete) operations on these entities using CSV files for data storage.
+It allows users to perform CRUD (Create, Read, Update, Delete) operations on these entities using CSV files and storing the data on a adminer MySQL cloud system , hosted through Docker.

 # Client requirements
 The client requirements was to build an application that could a variety of things fro three main areas of their business; Products, Couriers & Orders information.